the-turing-way/the-turing-way/workshops/book-dash/book-dash-feb20-report.md

 ***See additional pictures in the photo gallery below this post.***

 On 21 February, the entire book dash day was distributed into 4 long sessions.
-We had organised 3 rooms for the event: first one for open discussion, second one was semi isolated for quiet working space for groups who did not need active discussions, and the third one was a quiet room for people to have breaks for decompression.
+We had organised 3 rooms for the event: the first one for open discussion, the second a semi-isolated room for quiet working space for groups who did not need active discussions, and the third a quiet room for people to have breaks for decompression.
 Throughout the day, everyone was encouraged to ask for help, move around or change room as needed, and offer feedback on other people's work.

 ![](./figures/book-dash-feb20-louise.jpg)